Quasimorphisms on nonorientable surface diffeomorphism groups: Introduction

-Quasimorphisms are useful to study large scale geometry of groups.
-For $x \in [G,G]$, the \textit{commutator length} ${\rm cl}(x)$ of $x$ is the least number of commutators in $G$ whose product is equal to $x$.
-For a homogeneous quasimorphism $\phi$, we have $|\phi(x)| < 2D(\phi) \cdot {\rm cl}(x) $ by elementary calculations.
-Thus, ${\rm cl}$ is unbounded if $G$ admits a non-trivial quasimorphism.
-Diffeomorphism groups have a natural norm which is called \textit{fragmentation norm}.
-For a closed manifold $M$, it is well-known that any diffeomorphism $f \in {\rm Diff}_0(M)$ can be written as a product of diffeomorphisms supported on balls (see \cite{Banyaga97, Mann16} for example).
-The fragmentation norm $\| f \|_{\rm Frag}$ of $f$ is defined to be the smallest $n$ such that $f = g_1 \cdots g_n$ and each $g_i$ is supported in a ball.
-It is known that ${\rm Diff}_0(M)$ is a perfect group \cite{Thurston74} (see also \cite{Mann16}).
+Diffeomorphism groups also admits a natural norm called the \textit{fragmentation norm}.
+For a closed manifold $M$, any diffeomorphism $f \in {\rm Diff}_0(M)$ can be decomposed into a product of diffeomorphisms supported on a ball (see \cite{Banyaga97, Mann16} for example).
+The fragmentation norm $\|f\|_{\mathrm{Frag}}$ is defined as the minimal number of such factors needed to express $f$.

 Since every diffeomorphism on a ball with compact support can be written as a product of 2 commutators \cite{Tsuboi08}, we have ${\rm cl}(f) \leq 2 \| f \|_{\rm Frag}$.
 Thus, $\| \cdot \|_{\rm Frag}$ is unbounded if ${\rm cl}$ is unbounded.
-Therefore, as same as the case of orientable surfaces \cite{Bowden--Hensel--Webb21}, we obtain the following corollary of Theorem \ref{thm:main}.
+Therefore, as in the case of orientable surfaces \cite{Bowden--Hensel--Webb22}, we obtain the following corollary of Theorem \ref{thm:main}.

 \begin{corollary} For $g \geq 3$, the commutator length and the fragmentation norm are unbounded on $\mathrm{Diff}_0(N_g)$. \end{corollary}